An overview of the available integration checklists.

 The following sequence diagrams depict the core commerce flow, subscription acquisitions, merchant-initiated auto-renewals, key order and fulfillment events, and how customers use their account portals to create and save payment sources.
 You can consult these sequence diagrams while working your way through the various integration checklists.

 This diagram depicts the core commerce flow and shows the basic interactions between the customer, your commerce platform, the Digital River APIs, and Digital River's Global Commerce layer.
 You can find the same diagram, along with accompanying text, on the Process flow page.

-In this illustration, we depict the interactions that occur while building a subscription acquisition checkout and immediately after the
+In this illustration, we depict the interactions that occur while using a third-party subscription service to build an acquisition checkout and process the orders response.

-This diagram depicts a standard, merchant-initiated subscription autorenewal.
+This diagram depicts a standard, merchant-initiated autorenewal that uses a third-party subscription service.
 In this sequence of events (other than being notified of successful and failed renewal attempts), customers don't actively interact with either the commerce platform or Digital River.

 This visualization shows the potential webhook events that are emitted when a

 pending payment.
 It also demonstrates how an order in an

 acceptedstate drives both fulfillments and cancellations and how to handle the order complete event.

 In this sequence diagram, we demonstrate how customers can use their account portals to create payment sources in Drop-in that are ready for storage and how you can then save these sources to their accounts for use in future purchases.
 The interactions in this diagram occur outside of a standard checkout flow.